Petrol vs diesel cars compared

 So diesel cars tend to be more expensive to buy, but this is off-set by the fact that they usually cost less to run.
 After the initial outlay, one of the next biggest factors when deciding which car to buy is running costs, and there are two main factors to this – fuel economy and emissions.
 The more miles per gallon your car will do, the less time and money will be spent on filling the tank back up again, and this is your biggest ongoing cost.

-Those cars with higher MPG and lower emissions figures are cheaper to run, and these are usually diesels.
+Those cars with higher MPG are cheaper to run, and these are usually diesels.
 This is where it gets tricky though, when margins get finer and you are really looking for the best car for you.
 On the whole diesels offer better economy figures than petrols, but to determine whether it is best to pick a diesel car over a petrol depends on what you are going to use it for.